EnriqueKhai/Chameleon/README.md

 and send it to your friends!
 Have them clone this git repository and - *viola!* - you have your own secret communication channel!

-Also, you can hide all sorts of stuff from the FBI!
-Why you would do that is beyond me, though if by happenstance you ever find such a need please do not contact me...
+Also, you could hide all sorts of stuff from the FBI!